yashvantchauhan/healthcare/README.md

 |status	|ACTIVE/ INCATIVE|

-** PostPatinetHandler, used to register patient and store data into patient table
+**PostPatinetHandler**, used to register patient and store data into patient table

 ** patient table **
 |Field 	| Details |